GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 What can open, should close!
 Luckily, since Chrome 39, the WAAPI has provided us the ability to play, pause, and reverse our animations.

-We can take the above animation, and give it a smooth, reversed animation when clicking the button again using `.reverse()`.
-This way, we can create a smoother and more contextual interaction for our modal.
+You can take the above animation, and give it a smooth, reversed animation when clicking the button again using `.reverse()`.
+This way, you can create a smoother and more contextual interaction for our modal.

 <figure class="w-figure">
   <video controls autoplay loop muted class="w-screenshot">